morinae/pet_modeling/README.md

 conda env create -f environment.yml
 ```

-No furtherdedicated installation is needed for the code, simply download the code and get started.
+No further dedicated installation is needed for the code, simply download the code and get started.
 ## Running the code
 Follow the instructions in the given order below to get started: